Do you know why Jamboree Road is named as such?

-Irvine Global Village Festival: The City of Irvine’s signature event is celebrated at Bill Barber Park.
+Irvine Global Village Festival: The City of Irvine’s signature event is celebrated at Great Park.
 The daylong annual event features cultural entertainment; international cuisine; cultural and religious exhibits; and an international marketplace, all of which reflect Irvine’s diverse population.

 Irvine Valley College: Irvine Valley College was known as Saddleback Valley College when it opened in 1979.
 Renamed in 1985, Irvine Valley College remains a sister campus to Saddleback College.

 Jamboree Road: This major street in Irvine was named in honor of the dirt road leading to the 1953 International Boy Scout Jamboree, which was staged on a hill overlooking the Pacific Ocean, now known as Newport Center/Fashion Island.